rubatopy/rubato/docs/source/tutorials/advanced/perlin.rst

 That is how we get noise, in order to use it with rubato visually we need to draw points to the renderer.

-The source code for this step is available
+The source code is available
 `here <https://github.com/rubatopy/rubato/tree/main/demo/test_noise.py>`__.